jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

    * got most of it, reasoned guess was correct, want to see it in 4-5 days 3
    * got all but one or two details, see it in a week 4
-   * knew it perfectly, minor detail missed that you dont think is important 5
+   * knew it perfectly, minor detail missed that you don't think is important 5
-   * In general: I use 1,2 a lot while Im learning.
-3 if something is shakey.
+   * In general: I use 1,2 a lot while I'm learning.
+3 if something is shaky.
 Using 4-5 will quickly push things out too far into the horizon.
 I only use 5 if I have something down and I want to push it out on the order of weeks.

-* If youre coming to the party late (a few months/year into medical school), then youll have a lot of catching up to do.
-Youll want to eventually have everything flagged that youve touched on in school.
+* If you're coming to the party late (a few months/year into medical school), then you'll have a lot of catching up to do.
+You'll want to eventually have everything flagged that you've touched on in school.
-  Itll be an overwhelming number of questions and theres no excuse but to put in time slogging through so the algorithm calibrates what you know and what you dont know.
+  It'll be an overwhelming number of questions and there's no excuse but to put in time slogging through so the algorithm calibrates what you know and what you don't know.
 Just put in the time.
-Theres no substitute.
+There's no substitute.
    * On the Study Plan dashboard (https://med.firecracker.me/study_plan), under Do Questions choose